sftcd/openssl/esnistuff/design.md

 as is usual with ``s_client``.

-The server side code so far has only been tested on localhost against my client-side code and an NSS client, and in a very limited manner.
+The server side code so far has only been tested on localhost against my client-side code and an NSS client, and Firefox nightly, but in a fairly limited manner.

+I've deployed an ``openssl s_server``-based server with this at [defo.ie](https://defo.ie), there are instructions there for how to use it with Firefox nightly.

 This is not well-tested code at this point, it's just an initial proof-of-concept, so **don't depend on this for anything**.